 What does it take to cultivate and apply the scout mindset?
 Julia Galef breaks this down into 4 main sections in the book, with specific concepts and tools for each section.

-To learn about each of these principles and tools in detail, do check out our complete version of The Scout Mindset summary (click here for the 16-page summary).
+To learn about each of these principles and tools in detail, do check out our 16-page version of The Scout Mindset summary.
 Meantime, here’s a brief overview:

 DEVELOP PERSONAL AWARENESS